BlitzWolfMatthew/Windmill-old/README.md

 # Windmill
 An interpreted binary executor for CosmosOS.
+###  !!
+This project is no longer active due too it being redundant. !!

 TODO:
 - Parsing methods - only byte & int32 to string atm;